jernejp21/VoiceNavi/Readme.md

 - Set DIP switch 7<sup>*2</sup> to ON.
 - Insert USB flash drive.
 - During copy process, USB LED (green LED) will be turned on.
 - If copying was successful, USB LED will blink in 0,5 s intervals.
-If errors occure, see error table.
+If errors occur, see error table.
 - Remove USB flash drive.
 - Set DIP switch 7<sup>*2</sup> to OFF (to avoid overwriting data if USB is inserted again).